pipelineSoftwareTeam/react-ts-mern-template/README.md

 ### Project Starter 🚀

-A basic MERN app template, with a RESTful API and full CRUD functionality for a user database.
+MERN app template + Vite + TypeScript + Testing Library, with ESLint and Prettier configs, and a RESTful API with full CRUD functionality for a user database.

+This template is designed for anyone wanting to build a full stack web application and immediately focus on writing the code, rather than spending time creating folders, files, configs and databases.
+All packages needed are included in the package.json files and can be installed with one command from the top level _(see further below)_.

 ---